 Development cooperation is a cornerstone of German relations with Morocco.
 Germany is one of Morocco’s largest bilateral donors.
-As a partner country of Germany, Morocco is the largest recipient of German funding in the Middle East and North Africa (MENA) region, ahead of Egypt.
-Between 2012 and 2016, Germany pledged Morocco an average of some 473 million euros, mainly in the form of concessionary loans.
+At the intergovernmental negotiations in October 2018, the Federal Republic of Germany pledged funds to the tune of 151.7 million euros, mainly in the form of concessionary loans.
 Focusing on water, energy, the environment and sustainable economic development, German development cooperation with Morocco is active in the core areas of economic and social development.
 New projects have been added in the area of migration, providing Morocco with support in integrating migrants into the country.

 Culture and education

 Besides programme work, German cultural activities in Morocco focus on promoting the German language and on scientific and academic cooperation.
 The Goethe-Institut has offices in Casablanca and Rabat and two German Points of Dialogue, in Tangiers and Oujda.
 The Goethe-Institut also oversees six PASCH schools (schools that attach particular importance to German teaching).
 In addition, there is a German-Moroccan intercultural association in Tangiers.